saineshwar/Secure-ASP.NET-Core-MVC-Application/README.md

 ## Introduction
-1.Broken authentication and session management
+1. Broken authentication and session management
-2.Sensitive Data Exposure & Audit trail
+2. Sensitive Data Exposure & Audit trail
-3.Cross-Site Scripting (XSS) attacks
+3. Cross-Site Scripting (XSS) attacks
-4.Malicious File Upload
+4. Malicious File Upload
-5.Security Misconfiguration (Error Handling Must Setup Custom Error Page)
+5. Security Misconfiguration (Error Handling Must Setup Custom Error Page)
-6.Version Discloser
+6. Version Discloser
-7.Cross-Site Request Forgery (CSRF)
+7. Cross-Site Request Forgery (CSRF)
-8.XML External Entities (XXE)
+8. XML External Entities (XXE)
-9.Insecure Deserialization
+9. Insecure Deserialization
-10.SQL Injection Attack
+10. SQL Injection Attack

 We are new to the .NET Core Framework and we are using it for developing production applications, but when we develop a production application we must also think of security.
 So, in this article, we will run through 10 points which will help us to make our ASP.NET Core MVC code secure.